dxmv/fitness_app/client/README.md

   - [x] Pause the rest timer
   - [x] Resume the rest timer
   - [ ] Show paused time
-  - [ ] Play a sound or vibration when the rest timer is done
+  - [x] Vibration when rest is over
-  - [ ] Show the rest timer in minutes and seconds
+  - [x] Show the rest timer in minutes and seconds
+  - [x] Limits on rest timer
+  - [x] Disable time modification when the timer is running

   - [ ] Pause the workout
   - [ ] Resume the workout